FoxyOfJungle/Post-ProcessingFX-Docs/docs/pages/tutorials/layers.md

 2 - Using `surface_set_target()` is not supported in Draw event.
 If you really need this, use it in the Step event and just draw the surface in some Draw event.

+3 - Only works with 2D cameras.
+Cameras with perspective projection will not work correctly.

 ## Result <!-- {docsify-ignore} -->

 That's all, we have amazing effects just on the desired layers!